General Teacher Preparation Policy

 GPA/Testing Requirement: New York does not ensure that undergraduate teacher preparation programs admit only candidates with strong academic backgrounds.
 The state does not require a minimum GPA for admission to undergraduate teacher preparation programs.

 New York does not require aspiring teachers to pass a test of academic proficiency at the time of admission for undergraduate teacher preparation programs.
-Rather, the state delays its basic skills assessment until candidates are ready to apply for certification.
+Rather, the state delays its basic skills assessment, the Educating All Students test, until candidates are ready to apply for certification.

 Graduate Admission Requirements: New York requires individual candidates to obtain a GPA of 3.0 for admission into a graduate teacher preparation program.
 The state also requires candidates to obtain a minimum score on the GRE to qualify for admission.
 Graduate-level educator preparation programs may waive these admissions requirements for up to 15% of students admitted based on the candidates' "demonstration of potential to positively contribute to the teaching...profession."